-California Motion Picture and Television Production Credit Credit code 223, 237,239, and 245
+California Motion Picture and Television Production Credit Credit code 223, 237, 239, 245, and 248

 Overview

 You may qualify for this credit if you produced a motion picture or television show in California.
-There are four types of motion picture and television production credits currently available.
+There are five types of motion picture and television production credits currently available.
 You can claim any of the following:

-• Original California Motion Picture and Television Production Credit
+- Original California Motion Picture and Television Production Credit

-• New California Motion Picture and Television Production Credit
+- New California Motion Picture and Television Production Credit

-• Program 3.0 California Motion Picture and Television Production Credit
+- Program 3.0 California Motion Picture and Television Production Credit

-• Soundstage Filming Tax Credit, enacted under Senate Bill 144
+- Soundstage Filming Tax Credit, enacted under Senate Bill 144

 If you are a corporation, you may use the following credits to reduce your tax below your Tentative Minimum Tax (TMT):

-• Original California Motion Picture and Television Production Credit
+- Original California Motion Picture and Television Production Credit

-• New California Motion Picture and Television Production Credit
+- New California Motion Picture and Television Production Credit

-• Program 3.0 California Motion Picture and Television Production Credit
+- Program 3.0 California Motion Picture and Television Production Credit

-• Soundstage Filming Tax Credit
+- Soundstage Filming Tax Credit

 For individual taxpayers, you may use the following credits to reduce your regular tax below your TMT:

-• Program 3.0 California Motion Picture and Television Production Credit
+- Program 3.0 California Motion Picture and Television Production Credit

-• Soundstage Filming Tax Credit
+- Soundstage Filming Tax Credit

 For individual taxpayers, you cannot use the following credits to reduce your regular tax below your TMT:

-• Original California Motion Picture and Television Production Credit
+- Original California Motion Picture and Television Production Credit

-• New California Motion Picture and Television Production Credit
+- New California Motion Picture and Television Production Credit

 You cannot use this credit to reduce the Alternative Minimum Tax.